 There are a couple of rules to think about when considering changing your putter.
-1: Mallet putters are good for straight swinging putters and 2: blades are best for players who arc their backswing on an angle.
+1: Mallet putters are good for straight swinging putters, and 2: blades are best for players who are their backswing on an angle.

 MALLET PUTTERS = If you putt with little tolerance on your backswing and you hit the ball dead square on the clubface check out our top-rated mallet putter for alignment accuracy.

-BLADE PUTTERS = If your swing is not straight and comes down on the ball at an angle (could be big or small) then a blade putter is most likely to suit your game best.
+BLADE PUTTERS = If your swing is not straight and comes down on the ball at an angle (could be big or small) then a blade putter, like the s7K putter is most likely to suit your game best.

 1. V-Line Center Shaft Odyssey Stroke Lab Versa Putter [Top Pick]

-- Good weight ratio, feels very balanced in the grip.
+- A good weight ratio feels very balanced in the grip.